nodejs/node/CONTRIBUTING.md

 Please try to do your best at filling out the details but feel free to skip parts if you're not sure what to put.

-Once opened, pull requests are usually reviewed within a few days.
+Once opened, Pull Requests are usually reviewed within a few days.

 #### Step 9: Discuss and update

 You will probably get feedback or requests for changes to your Pull Request.
 This is a big part of the submission process so don't be discouraged!
-Some contributors may sign off on the pull request right away, others may have more detailed comments or feedback.
+Some contributors may sign off on the Pull Request right away, others may have more detailed comments or feedback.
 This is a necessary part of the process in order to evaluate whether the changes are correct and necessary.